TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 ## The canon

 By writing this blog post, I'm only making it worse.
-With every new paragraph, SF only becomes even more cemented as the **canonical** tech scene, and Bret Victor only becomes even more of a saint.
+With every new paragraph, SF becomes even more cemented as the **canonical** tech scene, and Bret Victor becomes even more of a saint.

 > I sometimes wonder what it's like for him, what with being canonised so consistently and all.
 >
 > I do know that he recently shared an extra section on his [process](https://worrydream.com/process/) page — within the last 30 days it seems.
 >
-> In the new section, BV (Bret Victor) laments that "There's also a weird sense of entitlement on the part of many people (why do I owe anyone anything in the first place?)"
+> In the new section, BV (Bret Victor) laments, "There's also a weird sense of entitlement on the part of many people (why do I owe anyone anything in the first place?)"

 ## Non-binary